 Simple English definitions for legal terms

-Read a random definition: Person
+Read a random definition: trust legacy

 A colorable imitation is a mark or work that looks very similar to a registered mark or copyrighted work, even if it wasn't made to deceive.
 This can cause confusion or mistakes for people who are buying things.
 The amount of similarity needed to be considered infringement depends on the product and how careful the buyer is expected to be.
 There are different types of similarity, like comprehensive nonliteral similarity, fragmented literal similarity, and substantial similarity.